 ETFs practice this “passive” fund management style, in contrast to the “active” management that conventional mutual funds traditionally provide at much higher costs.

-Here is one ETF that provides exposure to the top Japanese public companies.
+Here is an ETF that provides exposure to the top South Korean publicly listed companies.